icelandgrecian/WebsiteMonitor/README.md

 # WebsiteMonitor

-Simple C# app that scans URLs and emails if there are issues connecting to the sites:
+Simple C# app that scans URLs and emails if there are issues connecting to the sites.
+The lists of sites are contained in the file sites.txt

 App.config settings: